Our view of diversity is all-inclusive.

 Best of all, the workshops offered at our event each year are chosen by students on the Executive Committee, so that the topics are constantly reflecting the needs, interests and challenges of today’s youth.

-Below is the list of workshops that took place at the 2017 Mountain West Diversity Conference.
-We will post the updated list of workshops for the 2018 event as the workshops are identified and confirmed by the event’s Executive Committee.
+Below is the list of workshops featured at the 2018 Mountain West Diversity Conference, selected by the event’s Executive Committee.

 Self-care is a very active and powerful choice to engage or disengage in activities that are essential to maintain your optimal level of physical, mental, emotional, and spiritual health.